 I’m part of our Leadership Team and look after our clients here at Will It? to ensure our projects are running smoothly and successfully.
 I’m really passionate about service and finding creative solutions to clients’ needs, and so the role at Will It? is a perfect fit for me.

-Leanne is a really keen runner and will be completing her sixth marathon this year.
-Her Crazy goal for 2020 is to run a marathon in under 3:30.
+Leanne is a really keen runner and completed her sixth marathon last year, achieving her personal Crazy goal of running a marathon in under 3:30.

-I’m here to look after pretty much everything that goes on in our business and provide support to the wider team.
-After spending a year working in Sydney, Australia, I moved back to London, and joined Will It Make The Boat Go Faster? in 2014.
-I’m usually the first person you’ll speak to when you phone our office and I’ll do my best to ensure you get the help and assistance you need from the right person in the team.
+As Head of Making It Happen, I work closely to support everyone in our creative and hardworking team.
+It’s up to me to ensure the smooth running of all aspects throughout the business.
+I’m usually the first person you’ll speak to when you phone our office and I’ll do my best to make sure you get the help and assistance you need from the right person in the team.

 After earning my Masters in Global Media Communication, from University of Melbourne, Australia, I entered the consulting world to explore my passion for the application of Sports Psychology to business (and beyond!).

 I began working at Will It? as a PRINCE2 certified Project Manager for 1.5 years, until I recently changed roles to take over duties in the Marketing department.
 I look after our social media, campaigns, website and many other things!
 I know the work we do makes a difference for our clients – so want to tell the world about it.
 I also love writing in any form – so you’ll probably see a few performance insights articles written by me if you look around!

 Prior to joining Will It, I’ve enjoyed a variety of roles ranging from fundraising and project management for UNHCR and Open Doors UK to Operations support roles at British Gas, as well as an undergraduate degree in Geography from The University of Portsmouth.